High-dimensional Imputation for the Social Sciences: a Comparison of State-of-the-art Methods

 In addition to their size, other aspects of social surveys and other social scientific data can further complicate the task of specifying good imputation models.
 Sociologists and researchers working with large social surveys often want to estimate analysis models that use composite scores (i.e., aggregates of multi-item scales).
 When working with multi-item scales, the imputer needs to decide if variables should be imputed at the item level or at the scale level.
 When all a scale's items are usually missing or observed together, scale-level imputation can be effective \citep{mainzerEtAl:2021}.
 When item-level missing predominates, however, the literature generally suggests imputing multi-item scales at the item level \citep{vanBuuren:2010, gottschallEtAl:2012, eekhoutEtAl:2014}, but pursuing such a strategy can lead to increased dimensionality of the imputation models \citep{eekhoutEtAl:2018}.

-Furthermore, social surveys are often longitudinal, and it is usually most convenient to impute such a data structure in wide format \citep[312]{vanBuuren:2018}.
-A wide dataset has a single record for each unit, with observations made at subsequent time points coded as additional columns in the dataset.
+Furthermore, social surveys are often longitudinal, and it is usually most convenient to impute such a data structure in wide format \citep[p.
+312]{vanBuuren:2018}.
+A wide data set has a single record for each unit, with observations made at subsequent time points coded as additional columns in the data set.
 As a result, long-running panel studies might easily induce large pools of potential auxiliary variables with which the imputer must contend.